 Fax: (973) 618-3358

-Caldwell College invites applications for a Graduate Resident Director position beginning July 2014.
-The primary purpose of this position Caldwell College is to address disciplinary concerns of students within the residence halls in the role of Conduct Hearing Officer.
+Caldwell University invites applications for a Graduate Resident Director position beginning July 2014.
+The primary purpose of this position Caldwell University is to address disciplinary concerns of students within the residence halls in the role of Conduct Hearing Officer.
 The Graduate Resident Director (GRD) assists the Office of Residence Life with the overall administration of the student conduct system.
 This position is a year-long live-in position.

 Job duties include, but are not limited to;